openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-linux.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 OpenVINO Development Tools is a set of utilities for working with OpenVINO and OpenVINO models.
-It provides tools like Model Conversion API, Benchmark Tool, Post-Training Optimization Tool, and Open Model Zoo Downloader.
+It provides tools like model conversion API, Benchmark Tool, Post-Training Optimization Tool, and Open Model Zoo Downloader.
 If you install OpenVINO Runtime using archive files, OpenVINO Development Tools must be installed separately.

 See the :doc:`Install OpenVINO Development Tools <openvino_docs_install_guides_install_dev_tools>`